eddiejaoude/Wish-Eddie/README.md

 ### Contribution
-> Add a row below with your name and a birthday message.
+> Add a row at the last of the table with your name and a birthday message.
 Syntax:
 ```md
 |[Octocat](https://twitter.com/octocat)| Happy Birthday, Eddie!|